Inherent safety

 In the chemical and process industries, a process has inherent safety if it has a low level of danger even if things go wrong.
 Inherent safety contrasts with other processes where a high degree of hazard is controlled by protective systems.
 As perfect safety cannot be achieved, common practice is to talk about inherently safer design.

 “An inherently safer design is one that avoids hazards instead of controlling them, particularly by reducing the amount of hazardous material and the number of hazardous operations in the plant.”

 Origins

-The concept of reducing rather than controlling hazards stems from British chemical engineer Trevor Kletz in a 1978 article entitled “What You Don’t Have, Can’t Leak” on lessons from the Flixborough disaster, and the name ‘inherent safety’ from a book which was an expanded version of the article.
+The concept of reducing rather than controlling hazards stems from British chemical engineer Trevor Kletz in 1978 paper "What You Don’t Have, Can’t Leak" on lessons from the Flixborough disaster, and the expression "inherent safety" from a book that was an expanded version of the article.
 A greatly revised and retitled 1991 version mentioned the techniques which are generally quoted.
 (Kletz originally used the term intrinsically safe in 1978, but as this had already been used for the special case of electronic equipment in potentially flammable atmospheres, only the term inherent was adopted.
-Intrinsic safety may be considered a special subset of inherent safety.)

-In 2010 the American Institute of Chemical Engineers published its own definition of IST.
+Intrinsic safety may be considered a special subset of inherent safety).
+In 2010 the American Institute of Chemical Engineers published its own definition of inherently safer technology (IST).